escalibore/mySqlGrid/README.md

 </td></tr>
 </table>
 <h4>Other Notes:</h4>
-MySqlGrid checks to see if jQuery is present, and if not, automatically loads it from a local copy stored in directory "mysqlgrid".
-If you otherwise need to load jQuery in your script it is recommended to add it in the head section above the $mySqlOptions array.
+MySqlGrid checks to see if jQuery is present, and if not, automatically loads it from a local copy.
+If you otherwise need to load jQuery in your script it is recommended to add it in the head section prior to instantiating the Mysqlgridmain object.

 <h4>Acknowledgments</h4>
 A huge thank you to Czarek Tomczak for <a href="https://code.google.com/p/expandselect/">ExpandSelect.js</a> and to botmonster for <a href="http://botmonster.com/jquery-bootpag/#.VZqNtvlViko">bootpag</a>.
 You guys are JavaScript geniuses!